chartjs/Chart.js/docs/configuration/index.md

 Chart.defaults.interaction.mode = 'nearest';

-// Interaction mode is set to nearest because it was not overridden here var chartInteractionModeNearest = new Chart(ctx, {
+// Interaction mode is set to nearest because it was not overridden here const chartInteractionModeNearest = new Chart(ctx, {
     type: 'line',
     data: data
 });

-// This chart would have the interaction mode that was passed in var chartDifferentInteractionMode = new Chart(ctx, {
+// This chart would have the interaction mode that was passed in const chartDifferentInteractionMode = new Chart(ctx, {
     type: 'line',
     data: data,
     options: {